digital-asset/daml/docs/source/app-dev/services.rst

 The on-ledger effect of the command execution will be reported via the `transaction service <#transaction-service>`__, described below.
 The completion status of the command is reported via the `command completion service <#command-completion-service>`__.
 Your application should receive completions, correlate them with command submission, and handle errors and failed commands.
 Alternatively, you can use the `command service <#command-service>`__, which conveniently wraps the command submission and completion services.

+Each intended ledger change is identified by the **change ID**: the triplet of the submitting :ref:`party <com.daml.ledger.api.v1.Commands.party>`, :ref:`application ID <com.daml.ledger.api.v1.Commands.application_id>` and :ref:`command ID <com.daml.ledger.api.v1.Commands.command_id>`.

-Commands can be labeled with two application-specific IDs, both of which are returned in completion events:
+Commands can be labeled with application-specific IDs, all of which are returned in completion events:

 - A :ref:`commandId <com.daml.ledger.api.v1.Commands.command_id>`, returned to the submitting application only.
 It is generally used to implement this correlation between commands and completions.
+- A :ref:`submissionId <com.daml.ledger.api.v1.Commands.submission_id>`, returned to the submitting application only.
+It may be used to correlate specific submissions to specific completions.
 - A :ref:`workflowId <com.daml.ledger.api.v1.Commands.workflow_id>`, returned as part of the resulting transaction to all applications receiving it.
 It can be used to track workflows between parties, consisting of several transactions.

 For full details, see :ref:`the proto documentation for the service <com.daml.ledger.api.v1.CommandSubmissionService>`.